jrreed83/thebitstream/content/posts/how-to-setup-trigger-on-digital-ocean/index.md

 ShowToc: true
 ---

 How do small businesses use modern technology to balance getting work done with lining up new work?

-I started investigating this question a couple months ago and learned a lot about business development and marketing.
-The common themes were leveraging generative AI (no surprise) and no-code automation tools.
-I had never heard of no-code automation tools before, so I did a little more digging.
+I started investigating this question a couple months ago and learned a lot about business development and marketing in the process.
+One of the trends that came up consistently was using generative AI with *no-code automation tools*.
+I know what generative AI is, but I've never come across no-code automation tools.

 ## What is a No-Code Automation Tool

-No-code automation tools let you build software systems by graphically combining third-party APIs without any programing.
+No-code automation tools let you build software systems by graphically combining prebuilt "integrations" without programming.
 Obviously this is great for someone with a product idea but doesn't have the development experience to build it.

 The 3 most popular no-code platforms on the market today are